abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 The output looks similar to the following:

-Wait fee seconds while the `ADDRESS` field is empty
+Wait a few seconds while the `ADDRESS` field is empty
 ```
 NAME                 CLASS   HOSTS                           ADDRESS   PORTS   AGE
 ingress-abcdesktop   nginx   hello.aws.pepins.net                      80      24s